DidierMurilloF/DidierMurilloF/README.md

 - 🌱 I'm currently learning Rust and blockchain technology.
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about computer science, blockchain and investing.
+- 🥅 2023 Goals: Get expert in R Shiny, improve React and JavaScript.
 - ⚡ Fun fact: I love reading, traveling, and investing.

 ### Connect with me: